-Two questions in one: what's the difference between globalize.now and Claude Code, and do you need both globalize.now and an i18n library?
+Two questions in one: what's the difference between globalize.now and your coding agent, and do you need both globalize.now and an i18n library?

 They work together.
-Claude Code does the coding work. globalize.now gives it the instructions and handles the infrastructure.
-This works the same whether you're using Claude Code, Cursor, or VS Code Copilot/Codex.
+Your agent does the coding work. globalize.now gives it the instructions and handles the infrastructure.
+This works the same whether you're using Claude Code, Cursor, or Codex.

-Claude Code is your AI coding agent.
-It reads your files, rewrites your components, generates locale files, and makes changes to your repo.
-Without globalize.now's skills, it improvises — and produces inconsistent key names, misses strings, or builds an architecture that breaks when you add new features.
+Your AI coding agent reads your files, rewrites your components, generates locale files, and makes changes to your repo.
+Without globalize.now's skills, it improvises, and produces inconsistent key names, misses strings, or builds an architecture that breaks when you add new features.

 globalize.now does two things: